Trump, Putin to meet and discuss North Korea

 "We want Putin's help on North Korea, and we'll be meeting with a lot of different leaders," Trump said midway through the eight-hour flight to Tokyo from Honolulu, where he'd spent the night.

-Before he faces Putin in the Vietnamese seaside city of Da Nang, Trump will have visited three Asian capitals on his North Korea diplomacy mission.
+Before Trump faces Putin in the Vietnamese seaside city of Da Nang, he will have visited three Asian capitals on his North Korea diplomacy mission.
 After talks here with Japanese Prime Minister Shinzo Abe, Trump will head to Seoul and Beijing for state visits that are also set to include discussions of trade and security.

+The United States will determine "very soon" whether to designate North Korea a state sponsor of terror, a senior administration official said on Sunday.

 Trump's diplomatic efforts have so far been focused on North Korea's neighbors China, South Korea and Japan.
 He's ruled out direct talks with Pyongyang.